nodejs/node/doc/guides/contributing/code-of-conduct.md

 spirit of the [Code of Conduct][].
 Failure, or unwillingness, to do so will result in contributions being respectfully declined.

-A *bad actor* is someone who repeatedly violates the *spirit* of the Code of Conduct through consistent failure to self-regulate the way in which they interact with other contributors in the project.
+A *bad actor* is someone who repeatedly violates the spirit of the Code of Conduct through failure to regulate how they interact with others.
 In doing so, bad actors alienate other contributors, discourage collaboration, and generally reflect poorly on the project as a whole.